This list compiles all the resource lists from the five modules.

 510-643-8996 or [email protected]

-The Human Resources division has a process to assist UC Berkeley employees who believe they have been subjected to discrimination on a protected basis.
+The People and Culture office has a process to assist UC Berkeley employees who believe they have been subjected to discrimination on a protected basis.

 Berkeley International Office